Hollywood Sun-Tattler

 The Hollywood Sun-Tattler was a daily newspaper serving Hollywood and southern Broward County, Florida.

+History

-The Hollywood Sun-Tattlers story began with the 1932 publication of its predecessor, the South Broward Tattler.
-In 1935 the Hollywood Sun was established as a competing weekly.
-In 1942 it was combined with the South Broward Tattler and the Hollywood News (established in 1924), whereupon it adopted the Hollywood Sun-Tattler name it would use for most of its history.
-The first owner of the publication was Wallace Stevens, who owned until its acquisition by the E. W. Scripps Company in 1965.
-In 1989 it was purchased again and reverted to the Hollywood Sun name used by the original predecessor publication.
+In 1932, the South Broward Tattler newspaper was launched.
+In 1935, the Hollywood Sun was established as a competing weekly.
+In 1942, it was combined with the South Broward Tattler and the Hollywood News (established in 1924), adopting the Hollywood Sun-Tattler name that it would use for most of its history.
+The first owner of the newspaper was Wallace Stevens, and the paper was acquired by the E. W. Scripps Company in 1965.
+In 1989, it was purchased again and reverted to the Hollywood Sun name.

 In December 1991, the paper, which as of 1989 had had a circulation of 31,000, ceased operation.